powshitway/deepseek-review/README.md

-# Deepseek Code Review
+# DeepSeek Code Review

 [中文说明](README.zh-CN.md)

 ## Features

-- Automate PR Reviews with Deepseek via GitHub Action
+- Automate PR Reviews with DeepSeek via GitHub Action
 - Review Remote GitHub PRs Directly from Your Local CLI
-- Analyze Commit Changes with Deepseek for Any Local Repository with CLI
+- Analyze Commit Changes with DeepSeek for Any Local Repository with CLI
 - Fully Customizable: Choose Models, Base URLs, and Prompts
-- Supports Self-Hosted Deepseek Models for Enhanced Flexibility
+- Supports Self-Hosted DeepSeek Models for Enhanced Flexibility
 - Perform Code Reviews for Changes That either Include or Exclude Specific Files
 - Add `skip cr` or `skip review` to PR title or body to disable code review in GitHub Actions
 - Cross-platform Support: Compatible with GitHub Runners across `macOS`, `Ubuntu`, and `Windows`.